 I like to call myself an accidental generalist.
 I went to engineering school (DCE) to become a specialist, but as I was exposed to more of the world and was able to have a macro view, I started studying more broadly, going from coding to design, which ended up in me dropping out and starting a few businesses.
 Now all I am good at is just starting startups.
 That’s a side effect of doing startups.

 I run a performance marketing company.
-I am also writing a book with Penguin titled “Now That We Are Here: The Future of Everything” for anybody wanting a generalist education.
+I am also writing a book with Akshat Tyagi with Penguin titled “Now That We Are Here: The Future of Everything” for anybody wanting a generalist education.

 Before this I have started and shuttered two clothing companies.
 First one was a street wear brand that I started before hip hop broke out onto the mainstream in India that sprung out of my love for the skateboarding and b-boying culture.
 The other one was and a custom fit women’s clothing business, because as our tag line said: Behind every woman's success is a well stitched dress.
 There were a few others companies in between.
 It all started with a tech blog I started in college where I explained and opined on science, tech and tech-culture, and now we are here.

 Browse through, what tend to be very infrequent, updates on my blog.